MikeT137/Coding-Projects/README.md

 # Coding-Projects
-All the projects that i make
+All the projects that i made so far.
-These projects are simply made for fun and learning purposes
+These are simply made for fun and learning purposes.